-'''

-void write(int) // Write a single byte

-void write(byte []) // Write a series of bytes from an array
+(2) An OutputStream permits a program to write an individual byte, or a series of bytes.
+It has methods void write(int) // Write a single byte void write(byte []) // Write a series of bytes from an array

-'''

-(3) The classes at this level only provide for manipulation of individual bytes (in a binary file).

-- b) For work with text files, the classes Reader and Writer are provided.
-These presume that the underlying information is stored/transmitted in textual form (ASCII or Unicode). - (1) A Reader provides methods to read a single character or a series of characters
+- (3) The classes at this level only provide for manipulation of individual bytes (in a binary file). - b) For work with text files, the classes Reader and Writer are provided.
+These presume that the underlying information is stored/ transmitted in textual form. - (1) A Reader provides methods to read a single character or a series of characters